 Sell a scope of work with a set amount of hours at a set hourly rate.

-PROS

-• End clients like it because it's transparent and usually the cheapest option for them.

-CONS

-- It's very easy for your team to spend too much time on a campaign and end up in the red. - Can significantly limit the amount of revenue you'll see from bigger budgets.
+PROS • End clients like it because it's transparent and usually the cheapest option for them.
+CONS - It's very easy for your team to spend too much time on a campaign and end up in the red. - Can significantly limit the amount of revenue you'll see from bigger budgets.
 One method doesn't stand out?
 Test out these options with different advertisers and campaigns until you're confident you've found the best fit for your business.
 Selling the Dream:

 You have your operations teed up and now you need to consider how to translate this exciting new channel into your sales efforts...
 If the end client is brand new to programmatic, you should spend time highlighting the benefits of this new channel (e.g. cost efficiency, targeting, etc.).
 Once you have your talking points down on the industry sell, highlight the benefits of you running these campaigns directly (e.g. control, cost efficiencies).
 Consult our whitepaper for more takeaways!

 Need Help Convincing Your Clients on Why They Should Make the Switch?

 You should make a case study as early as possible to present to new or hesitant clients.
 Everyone likes to see tangible examples!
 Take a look at our case study to see how one of our clients took operations in-house.

 SEE THE PROOF

 or of Choo

 NEFITS FOR AGENCIES RESULTS FOR YOUCONNEX

 Ready?
-Let's Go

-Ready to jump in?
-Start by identifying a pilot campaign, ideally with a tenured client or one that is willing to try something new.
+Let's Go Ready to jump in?
+Start by identifying a pilot campaign, ideally with a tenured client or one that is A stellar operations team ready to channel their inner sponge and become experts Campaign standards set around targeting options, budgets, and reporting willing to try something new.
 It doesn't have to be the entire buy.
 Consider pulling budget from existing efforts to split test performance.
 If you're running managed services already, request the campaign details so you can mimic the setup on your self-service tool.